soarlab/maline/README.md

     available through a Ubuntu's default repository.
 -   [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) - **maline** already ships with LIBSVM, which is licensed under the Modified BSD License.
+-   [R](http://www.r-project.org/) - an environment for statistical computing and graphics.
 -   [Bash](http://www.gnu.org/software/bash/) - ships with Ubuntu.
 -   [expect](http://sourceforge.net/projects/expect/) - a command line tool that automates interactive applications.
 It is available through a Ubuntu's default repository.

+There are other dependencies we used throughout the project - such as for building Android from source - that you might not need for all the phases of **maline**.
+An extensive list of such dependencies and particular packages of the tools listed above can be found in `env/emulab/prepare-node.sh`.

 ## Building